angular/angular/aio/content/guide/aot-compiler.md

 ## Bootstrap

-The AOT path changes application bootstrapping.
+The AOT approach changes application bootstrapping.

 Instead of bootstrapping `AppModule`, you bootstrap the application with the generated module factory, `AppModuleNgFactory`.